apache/celix/bundles/event_admin/event_admin/README.md

 ## Event Admin

 The Event Admin provides the pubsub mechanism for in-process communication.
-It has implements two delivery mechanisms:
+It has implemented two delivery mechanisms:
 - Synchronous delivery
 - Asynchronous delivery